Simone Jardim

 Simone Jardim (pronounced Si-MO-nee zhar-ZHING; born November 7, 1979) is a Brazilian-American professional pickleball player.
 Jardim was ranked the number one woman player in the world from 2016 to 2020.
-She won the US Open women's singles four consecutive times (2016, 2017, 2018, 2019) and is a two-time triple crown winner of the US Open Pickleball championships, winning in singles, women's doubles and mixed doubles in 2017 and 2018.
-As of 2021, Jardim holds the record for most women's Pro Pickleball Association titles with 32.
-Jardim is a former All-American collegiate tennis player and was the head tennis coach at Michigan State University from 2009 to 2016.
+She won the women's singles division of the Minto U.S. Open Pickleball Championships four consecutive years and is a two-time triple crown winner of the U.S. Open Pickleball Championships, winning in singles, women's doubles and mixed doubles in 2017 and 2018.
+For a time, Jardim held the record for the most women's Pro Pickleball Association titles with 32.
+Jardim is also a former All-American collegiate tennis player and was the head tennis coach at Michigan State University from 2009 to 2016.
+She is considered by many to be the original, greatest of all time, female player, in the sport of pickleball.
+In 2024, she was inducted into the Pickleball Hall of Fame.

 Early life

 Jardim was born and raised in Santa Maria, Brazil.
 She moved to the United States at 18 years of age to play tennis for Auburn University.
 After two years, she transferred to Fresno State University where she was a two-time All-American in women's doubles tennis.
 In 2003, she graduated from Fresno State with a BA degree in Mass Communication and Journalism.